JakobLofgren/summorizeme/README.md

 # summorizeme

 A twitter bot for summorizing articles.
+Using [Twitter](https://www.npmjs.com/package/twitter) and [SMMRY](http://smmry.com).

 ## Usage

 If you want to run this bot, you need to set process.env variables.
+I use [dotenv](https://www.npmjs.com/package/dotenv), but pick your poision.
 The bot depends on these settings:

 | process.env.X       | expected values                        |